 - Increased alertness

-At the same time, the activities that our systems perform when we’re at rest, like food digestion, slow down or stop.
-Chronic stress can cause problems with digestion, metabolism, sleep, fertility and immunity.
+Chronic stress can also cause problems with digestion, metabolism, sleep, fertility and immunity.
 People who are tense and anxious all the time tend to get sick more often, have trouble conceiving children, and suffer from stomach ulcers or heartburn.

 If you need to have a drink, smoke a joint or take a pill to get through your day, you’ve reached a level of work-related stress that’s potentially dangerous.
 Substance abuse at work can lead to injuries, legal problems, loss of employment and even death.
 At this point, stress management and rehab aren’t optional luxuries — they’re a matter of survival.